nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 Setup a KVM Hypervisor
 ++++++++++++++++++++++

 Now you'll need to setup a KVM Hypervisor.
-You can do this on Fedora 33+ or Rocky 8.
-Because Rocky 8 is a stable platform for libvirt, I recommend using going that route.
+You can do this on Fedora 33+ or Enterprise Linux 8.
+Because EL8 is a stable platform for libvirt, I recommend using going that route.
 If you want the latest features for the cost of some stability, Fedora will work for you.

 You may want to make sure your hardware supports virtualization.